1942 college football season

 The 1942 college football season was the 74th season of intercollegiate football in the United States.
 Competition included schools from the Big Ten Conference, the Pacific Coast Conference (PCC), the Southeastern Conference (SEC), the Big Six Conference, the Southern Conference, the Southwestern Conference, and numerous smaller conferences and independent programs.
 The season was the first after the entry of the United States into World War II.

-The teams ranked highest in the final Associated Press poll in December 1942 were:
+The teams ranked highest in the final AP poll in December 1942 were: